microsoft/MicroHack/03-Azure/01-03-Infrastructure/02_Hybrid_Azure_Stack_HCI/Readme.md

 ## Goal

-The Goal of this challenge is to show the very common hybrid scenario of Fileservices.
+The Goal of this challenge is to show the very common hybrid scenario of fileservices.
-You will learn how to configure the on premises Server and needed Azure Service to create a Hybrid File Service Deployment.
+You will learn how to configure the on premises Server and needed Azure Services to create a Hybrid File Service Deployment.

+## Actions

-## Task 1: Configure the on premises Fileserver
+Task 2: Configure the File Sync Service

 For this challenge we will use one of the servers you created in [Challenge 1](#challenge-1---first-virtual-machines-on-azure-stack-hci).
 First start by adding a Data Disk to the Server "win-file".